Jump straight to it: The best way to get health insurance in Georgia is by using this form to get competing quotes.

 But you can purchase health insurance through a spouse’s plan, independently through a broker, COBRA or directly from an insurance company.

 Depending on your income, you may qualify for insurance through the federal government and the state with Medicare and Medicaid.
 Medicare helps residents 65 and older with health care costs and Medicaid assists low-income families and children.

 Average Cost of Health Insurance in Georgia

-The average cost for a Bronze plan is $354, $460 for a Silver plan and $538 for a Gold plan in 2019.
+The average cost for a Bronze plan is $354, $460 for a Silver plan and $538 for a Gold plan.
 Remember, however, that the best cheap health insurance in Georgia may not work for you if you need expanded coverage.
 Think of purchasing affordable coverage that gives you what you need.